bichan17/forget-me-not/readme.md

 =============================
 Feed a (real) plant with your productivity

+### To-do
+add in spigot class - takes in tasks/outputs signal to water

 ### Notes
 https://www.npmjs.com/package/wunderlist

-### To-do
-Put wunderlist services under single instance